• Skip to primary navigation

 Add More Vegetables: Want to make it a more hearty soup?
 Add more carrots and celery.

 Is There an Egg-Free Version?
 I’m sure you could find an egg-free version of matzo balls somewhere on Google, or you could try using a flax egg (1 tablespoon flaxseed meal + 2 tablespoons water per egg).
-However, eggs are an essential ingredient to getting light and fluffy matzo balls.
-For my egg free guests, I simply serve them a hearty portion of soup with lots of vegetables and chicken.
+However, eggs are essential to getting light and fluffy matzo balls.
+For my egg-free guests, I serve them a hearty portion of soup with lots of vegetables and chicken.

 Upclose picture of matzah balls inside the soup